datacommonsorg/docsite/bigquery/query_property_places.md

 ORDER BY Date
 ```

-### Latest value from preferred source for all the places of a given type contain in
+### Get the latest value from preferred source for all the places of a given type X contained in place Y

 As an example, the unemployment rate in counties of USA: